 Prerequisites: AG 148 and AG 149 or instructor consent.

 Provides students an opportunity to gain experience in evaluating livestock.
 Selection will be based on marketing and/or production standards.
 Consideration will be given to organizing and presenting oral reasons.
-Continuation of AG 149.
 (1.2)

-Prerequisites: AG 148, AG 149, AG 248; or instructor consent.
+Prerequisites: AG 148, AG 149, or AG 248.